brohrer/sharpened-cosine-similarity/README.md

 The idea behind sharpened cosine similarity first surfaced as [a Twitter thread](https://twitter.com/_brohrer_/status/1232063619657093120) in 2020.
-The most comprehensive history of the project is currently in rough form in
+The most comprehensive history of the project and list of other contributions is currently in
 <a href="https://e2eml.school/scs.html">this post</a>.

 <img title="A sample of testing error results over several runs"